Increasing Child Safety Using Simulation for Car Seat Design

-As a supplement to physical testing, Finite Element simulations were conducted based on worst case scenarios to a force of 3600 N .
+As a supplement to physical testing, structural simulations were conducted based on worst case scenarios to a force of 3600 N .

 The primary ISOfix connector is a steel component that attaches the adjustment bar on the base of the car seat to a fixed anchorage point in the body of the vehicle.
 During a vehicle crash, this is a critical component for ensuring that the car seat remains in place.

-High stress zones are present on the circular connector head and near bolt holes.
+High-stress zones are present on the circular connector head and near the bolt holes.
 These stresses do not exceed the yield strength of the material meaning that this connecting piece can withstand worst case loading scenarios.

 The greatest displacements are seen at the base of the connector where the forces are applied.
 These are, however, very small and do not introduce design concerns.

 The length adjustment rack is part of the base of the car seat and consists of a set of grooves into which steel teeth from the adjustment bar fit.
 Sliding occurs between the grooves and teeth when a force is applied.
 There are significant stresses at the locations of contact under the worst case loading conditions.

 Under these simulation conditions, the highest stresses occurred at the middle tooth.
 These stresses exceeded the tensile strength of steel signifying that material yielding occurs.
 Locating these zones of yielding provides information about where additional design considerations should be made before physical testing is done.